paulhibbitts/DLC-Help/pages/02.moodle/01.faculty/05.organization/04.moving-content-in-moodle/docs.md

 ---

-### Moving a whole tab.
+### Moving a whole tab

 - Select the tab you want to move.

-- Click 'Tab edition utilities'
+- Click 'Tabs edition utilities'
 - Click on the link of the tab adjacent to where you want to move the tab you selected.

 ![](reordering-content-6.png)

+If you want to move 'Topic 10' to be after 'Topic 1' then click 'Topic 1' in the list.